RED COVID-19 Guidelines

 - Printed menus will be single-use and disposed of after each guest.

-- Linens and utensils will be pre-rolled in a designated sanitized area and stored in a sealed container.
+- Linens and utensils will be pre-rolled in a designated sanitized area and stored in container.

 - Linens and utensils will be set out for guests after they are seated.